 For parents looking for autism treatment in homeopathy, the primary question is – is autism curable by homeopathy?
 Can autism be cured permanently?
 To answer this we need to understand the role of homeopathy in autism.

 Dr. Manish Bhatia, who has been treating Autistic children with homeopathic medicines since last 15 years, believes that mild autism can be cured in majority of children, homeopathic medicines for autism can bring significant improvement in cases with moderate autism, and children with severe autism show limited improvement.
-The medicines can help in reducing sensory issues, treat speech delay and general development delay, reduce hyperactivity and bring positive changes in majority of autistic children.
+The medicines can help in reducing sensory issues, treat speech delay and general development delay, reduce hyperactivity and bring positive changes in the majority of autistic children.

-Homeopathy is a safe and gentle system of healing, which tries to identify the root cause of any problem by taking a detail case history, which includes the current complaints of the patient, his/he past medical history, family history, nature and disposition of the patient and many other finer factors.
+Homeopathy is a safe and gentle system of healing, which tries to identify the root cause of any problem by taking a detail case history, which includes the current complaints of the patient, his/her past medical history, family history, nature and disposition of the patient and many other finer factors.

 Classical Homeopathy for autism treatment is the best form of homeopathy and offers better results than complex homeopathy.
 When you consult a classical homeopath for the treatment of your autistic child, he/she will note the full case history of your child.
-This will include your child’s current medical complaints, their onset, modalities, past medical history, mother’s history during pregnancy, family history, exploration of any stress points or causes for current illness, and a detail assessment of your child’s mental and emotional makeup.
+This will include your child’s current medical complaints, their onset, modalities, past medical history, mother’s history during pregnancy, family history, exploration of any stress points or causes for current illness, and a detailed assessment of your child’s mental and emotional makeup.

-After this exhaustive case history and analysis, the homeopath identifies a homeopathic medicine that covers your child’s ASD symptoms and condition the best.
+After this exhaustive case history and analysis, the homeopath identifies a homeopathic medicine that covers your child’s ASD symptoms and conditions the best.
 Such a remedy, when well selected, can bring significant changes in many difficult and inveterate cases.

-Does diet and nutrition play any role in Autism?
+Do diet and nutrition play any role in Autism?

-Many therapists recommend large dose supplements of Vitamin B, Vitamin C, Zinc and Fish oil.
-Casein free and Gluten free diets have also been suggested by many.
+Many therapists recommend large-dose supplements of Vitamin B, Vitamin C, Zinc and Fish oil.
+Casein free and Gluten-free diets have also been suggested by many.
 Please consult your physician before making any dietary modifications.